-No. Our ramps are manufactured and engineered in the EU to European TUV standards, which require us to build in a 200% safety breaking point margin, although the ramps are tested and built on a 200% safety, please note if the ramp is overload this will void warranty.
+No, this is not required.
+Our ramps are manufactured and engineered in the EU to European TUV standards, which require us to build in a 200% safety breaking point margin.
+Although the ramps are tested and built on a 200% safety, please note, if the ramp is overload this will void warranty.

 How do I secure the ramps safely?

 There are 4 types of connection for our loading ramps suitable for different vehicles & applications.
 Rest on connection with a drilled hole for the safety pin tends to be the standard as they work in most situations.
 For our car ramps we would recommend either the rest on connection with a drilled hole for the safety pin or the hook connection.
 The rest on connection is the standard as they work in most situations.
 Our connection options can be viewed here.

 Do I need to consider the ground clearance of my vehicle?